 Figure 3.
 Cross Sectional View of an Optocoupler

 The basic operating principle of the CMOS digital isolator is somewhat analogous to that of an optocoupler, with the exception that output logic state control is determined by the presence or absence of a high-frequency (HF) carrier instead of light.
 Figure 2B shows the die configuration and bonding of a 150 Mbps, six-channel CMOS digital isolator.
-The base isolator die is designed and fabricated such that wire-bonding two identical die together (Figure 2B) forms a transmitter and receiver separated by a differential capacitive isolation barrier.
+The base isolator die is designed and fabricated such that wire-bonding two identical die together (Figure 2B) forms a transmitter and receiver separated by a differential capacitive isolation barrier as depicted in Figure 1b.
 The isolator output state is determined by either an input logic level or an input current (similar to the optocoupler), depending on the part number.

 CMOS construction and careful attention to design enable CMOS digital isolators to achieve higher degrees of performance, reliability and ease-of-use, primarily by virtue of these key enabling technologies:

 - Mainstream, low-power CMOS process technology instead of GaAs: CMOS is the highest performance, most reliable and cost-effective process technology available.
 Devices fabricated in CMOS exhibit superior timing, integration, operating stability and reliability characteristics compared to gallium arsenide processes used in optocouplers.

 - High-frequency carrier modulation instead of light: The combination of the precision, high-frequency carrier and narrow receiver pass band provides tight frequency discrimination for outstanding noise rejection and thus higher data integrity.